Learn how to respond to changes in communication and behavior, provide everyday care, and get help when needed.

 Get room-by-room home safety tips to keep a person with Alzheimer's safe throughout the home, including the bathroom, living room, bedroom, and kitchen.

 Know the danger signs for when a person with Alzheimer's should stop driving.
 Learn how to discuss the issue sensitively and find transportation alternatives.

 Be prepared to help a person with Alzheimer's during natural disasters.
 Find out what supplies to keep on hand and what to do if you must leave home.

 Caring for someone with Alzheimer's?
 Learn how to get help from family, friends, and others.
 Care for your own physical, mental, and spiritual health.

-Find out when and how to start making legal and financial plans for someone with Alzheimer's.
+Find out when and how to start making legal and financial plans for someone with Alzheimer's or a related dementia.
 Advance directive, will, and other terms are defined.

 Money problems may be an early sign of Alzheimer's disease.
 Learn the warning signs and what a family member can do to help prevent financial abuse.